 As clients roam onto the internet, they communicate with the CMG in the West US Azure region.
 The CMG forwards this communication to the CMG connection point in the client's assigned primary site.

-You don't need to deploy multiple CMG instances for the purposes of geolocation.
-The Configuration Manager client is mostly unaffected by the slightly latency that occurs with the cloud service, even when geographically distant.
+You don't need to deploy more than one CMG for the purposes of geolocation.
+The Configuration Manager client is mostly unaffected by the slight latency that can occur with the cloud service, even when geographically distant.

 An Azure subscription to host the CMG.

-An Azure administrator needs to participate in the initial creation of certain components, depending upon your design.
-This persona doesn't require permissions in Configuration Manager.
+An Azure administrator needs to participate in the initial creation of certain components.
+This persona can be the same as the Configuration Manager administrator, or separate.
+If separate, they don't require permissions in Configuration Manager.

-- To integrate the site with Azure AD for deploying the CMG using Azure Resource Manager, you need a Global Admin
+When you integrate the site with Azure AD for deploying the CMG using Azure Resource Manager, you need a Global Administrator.